NPRA/rpi-ntp-server-ublox/readme.md

 ### Assembly

-Assembling the
+Assembling the ZED-F9R pHAT is as easy as stacking it on top of the Raspberry Pi GPIO comb, but in order to get the PPS-signal, some smaller modifications needs to be done.

 ### Software Setup

-> Previously, this project used `ntpd` on *Raspbian Jessie*.
-Instructions
-> are still provided for reference purposes [here](raspbian-jessie.md).

-The latest version of this project is based on [Ubuntu Mate 16.04 LTS](ubuntu-mate.org) with `chrony` and `gpsd`.
+The latest version of this project is based on [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) with `chrony` and `gpsd`.

 #### Enable serial port